Veil-Project/veil-project.github.io/en/drafts/2019-10-02-meet-the-team-paul-moonshine.md

 From an engineering point of view, crypto combines the applied and the academic in a way that is ideal for me.
 The fast pace of the development of zero-knowledge proofs (my main focus) today resonates with what I was used to in academia, but the applications,  implementations and consequences can be more direct which I like after having spent a lot of time in rather niche corners of the academic universe.

+**What is your specific role in Veil?
+What are working on?**

+An important and distinctive part of Veil is its privacy: the way transactions on the chain are confirmed is done without making public information about the parties involved in the transaction.
+The right way to do this is with “zero-knowledge proofs”: protocols that allow for proving knowledge of data, without sharing that data.
+This is a very active area of research.
+The main challenge is to make such protocols light-weight and fast.
+I work on such protocols and their implementation.

 **What have been the best aspects of working in crypto projects?**

 Like any job there’s always multiple aspects to liking a project.
 The best for me is the intellectual challenge: it’s an exciting time to be doing cryptographic research.
 I’ve enjoyed working with the people I’ve met so far too so that’s already too important marks checked.